yradhika04/Electronics-Product-Analytics/README.md

-# Electronics Sales & Customer Analytics
+# Electronics Sales and Customer Analytics

 An **end-to-end analytics pipeline** for a global **electronics retailer**.
 I transformed raw **sales data** from 2016-2021 across **26K orders** and **12K customers** into actionable insights about **revenue performance,